This post may include affiliate links. Thank you for your support.

 Straight on photo of champagne being poured from a bottle into a champagne flute containing fresh orange juice.

-Update: This Mimosa Recipe was originally published in March 2016.
-I made edits to the written post below to include more information about Mimosa cocktails!
+Update: This recipe was originally published in March 2016.
+I made edits to the written article below to include more information about making this recipe for mimosa cocktails at home.

 Hi friends!
 Happy almost Easter!
 Can you believe it – just three days and counting!!